pascal-maker/c-/README.md

 # c-
-well i need to practice writing code for C#
+well I need to practice writing code for C#

+In total there are 6 chapters and a mockexam.